Piyush0100/Vrinda-Store-Annual-Sales-Analysis-2022/README.md

 ### **Project Overview**

 This project presents a comprehensive sales analysis for Vrinda Store for the year 2022.
-The primary objective was to leverage sales data to uncover key trends and business insights, helping the company make informed, data-driven decisions.
-The analysis was conducted using Microsoft Excel, showcasing proficiency in data cleaning, pivot tables, and data visualization.
+The primary objective was to leverage sales data to uncover key trends and business insights, helping the company make informed, data-driven decisions. <br>The analysis was conducted using Microsoft Excel, showcasing proficiency in data cleaning, pivot tables, and data visualization.

 ---